Testimonials and Photos

 I was asked to send an informational note regarding the presentations that Ben has done in my 5th grade class room.

-1. 1.
-To make them aware that handicapped people are not to be afraid of and that they have friendship and abilities to offer.
+1. To make them aware that people with disability are not to be afraid of and that they have friendship and abilities to offer.

 Ben speaks to the students with humor yet stresses the seriousness of hurting people like himself.
 He speaks from first hand experiences as he relates stories about being teased on the playground as a child and being turned away from public places as an adult.
 The best part of the session is watching the students ask questions at the end.
-Years later my former students will stop me on the street and say "I saw Benny today".
-He makes an impression that can be remembered and help change the stereo-types and scares of the disabled.
-If you have any questions feel free to contact me at this address: halver@spacestar.net.
+Years later my former students will stop me on the street and say "I saw Ben today".
+He makes an impression that can be remembered and help change the stereo-types and unfounded fears about people with disabilities.

 Thank you,